LEARNAcademy/syllabus/cat-tinder/frontend/cat-index.md

 }
 ```

 Test should pass because we have a component that can be rendered.
-It imports React and has a render function, it does not yet show real content.
+It imports React and has a render function.
+It does not yet show real content.

 ## Fake Cats